 Surgery is needed to correct ALCAPA.
 Only one surgery is needed in most cases.
 However, the surgery will depend on the baby’s condition and the size of the involved blood vessels.

 If the heart muscle supporting the mitral valve is seriously damaged from decreased oxygen, the baby may also need surgery to repair or replace the valve.
 The mitral valve controls blood flow between the chambers on the left side of the heart.

 A heart transplant can be done in case the baby’s heart is severely damaged due to lack of oxygen.

 - Water pills (diuretics )

 - Drugs that make the heart muscle pump harder (inotropic agents)

 - Drugs that lower the workload on the heart (beta-blockers, ACE inhibitors)

 Without treatment, most babies do not survive their first year.
-Children that do survive without treatment may have serious cardiovascular problems.
-Babies with this problem who aren't treated could die suddenly during the following years.
+Children who do survive without treatment may have serious heart problems.
+Babies with this problem who aren’t treated could die suddenly during the following years.

-With prompt treatment such as surgery, most babies do well and can expect a normal life.
-However, they need routine follow-ups with a heart specialist (cardiologist).
+With early treatment such as surgery, most babies do well and can expect a normal life.
+Routine follow-ups with a heart specialist (cardiologist) will be needed.